 There are many ways to make your hummus colourful, vibrant and more interesting.
-Here are my two favourite recipes.
-I just love roasted red peppers and raw beetroot.
-They both bring an exciting and amazing taste if you mix them into hummus.
+Roasted red pepper hummus and raw beetroot hummus are my two favourite recipes.
+I just love the taste of roasted red peppers and raw beetroot.
+They both bring an exciting and amazing flavour if you mix them into hummus.
 They also create the most beautiful colours.
 Making colourful hummus can be a great and delicious way of sneaking vegetables into your meals.

 Roasted Red Pepper Hummus & Raw Beetroot Hummus (V, GF)